- 150M+ number of total users on Airbnb

 - The company also adjusted its policies to allow for hosts to make last-minute cancellations under “etenuating circumstances” without incurring a penalty

 - The $1 billion-dollar Airbnb Host Endowment launched in October 2020 with the purpose of providing emergency funds, educational grants, and other support to hosts and their families.

-- Other innovations designed to keep the company afloat include Online Experiences:
+- Other innovations designed to keep the company and its hosts afloat include Online Experiences:

 - Online Experiences offer tours and classes similar to the Experiences program, except all events are hosted via Zoom

 - Events cost an average of $10 but may be priced as low as $2 or as high as $73

 - Over 200 experiences are currently available and Airbnb adds another dozen or so each week